-CAS LEAD provides an opportunity to explore and learn from leadership experiences and styles associated with a wide range of academic fields and career paths.
-The program can be added to any existing CAS major and is structured to complement the AU Living/Learning Programs, AU Scholars, the Honors Program, study abroad, and internship opportunities.
+The CAS LEAD program can be added to all existing CAS majors and is structured to complement the AU Living/Learning Programs, AU Scholars, the Honors Program, study abroad, AUx, and internship opportunities.

 know themselves and understand their own agency and the effects they have on others